Books of Fiction Authors M to Q

 • Click on Image to expand

 Orwell, George: Animal Farm.
 New York: Harcourt, Brace and Company, (1946).
 First Edition, First Printing.
-Near fine in black cloth covered boards with slightly chipped gilt text on the spine.
-A 12mo of 7 3/8 by 4 7/8 inches with hints of rubbing to the cloth at the ends of the spine area.
-In a very good+, dust jacket with the $1.75 price intact on the front flap with 1/4 inch deep chipping from the upper edge of the spine area and 1/8 chipping chipping from the lower edge of the same, rubbing to the fold at the fore edge of the front panel and small chips from the corners of the front panel at the folds.
+Near fine in black cloth covered boards with gilt text on the spine.
+A 12mo of 75/16 by 4 7/8 inches with two tiny specs of white near the heel of the spine and three tiny white specks on the rear board near the head of the spine.
+In a very good, price clipped dust jacket with 1/4 inch deep chips at the upper edge of the spine area and three closed tears on the upper edges of the front and rear panels and heavy rubbing to the edges of the front panel and spine areas.
+Although the dust jacket has been price clipped there is no mention of the statement "printed in the USA" on the rear flap which indicates that the jacket is a first issue.
 118 pages of text.
-The contents are clean, bright and tight in their binding with no prior ownership markings.
-The "first American edition" of Orwell's famous allegory of Soviet era totalitarianism under Stalin in its first issue dust jacket without the statement "printed in the USA" on the rear flap.
+The "first American edition" of Orwell's famous allegory of Soviet era totalitarianism under Stalin.

 • Ozick, Cynthia: The Cannibal Galaxy.
 New York: Alfred A. Knopf, 1983.
 First Edition, First printing.
 Fine in 1/4 black cloth and paper covered boards with silver colored text stamping on the spine and front board.
 In a fine dust jacket.
 The author's sixth book.